MillennialInvestments/MyMI-Media/writable/MyMI-Media/Campaigns/Credit-Card-And-Debt-Management/blog-draft.md

 2. Use the debt calculator to set payoff targets.
 3. Schedule reminders to stay motivated.

-Start your journey to #DebtFree2025 and take back control today.
+Use MyMI Wallet's free budgeting tool and debt calculator to start your debt-free journey today.